Welcome To My Blog!

 now) who was weak in academics, so I often taught her and I felt happy about

 that.
 However, my grandparents said that I should learn from others instead of

 teaching others, because by teaching others I could only improve within my own

 abilities, but by learning from others I could improve beyond my own abilities.

 I was very unhappy after hearing what my grandparents said because that signposted

 that it was wrong for me to teach my crush previously.
-Consequently, I refuted
+Consequently, I dismissed

-my grandparents' advice about that, even though I actually wanted to continue
+my grandparents' advice about that completely, even though I actually wanted to continue

 studying A Level at Taylor's College.
 As a result, my grandparents thought that

 I really wanted to study Matriculation if I get the offer.